"

 3) 12/8

-We learned that a simple meter is a meter classification where the beat evenly divides into two.
+We learned that a simple meter is a meter classification where the beat divides evenly into two.
 When the top number of a time signature is 2, 3, or 4, it tells us the meter is simple and that there are two, three, or four beats per measure.
 Having two, three, or four beats per measure refers to a beat classification of duple, triple, or quadruple.
-We combine meter and beat classifications to describe time signatures.
+We use both meter and beat classifications to describe time signatures.

 We do the same with compound meters.
 The meter classification of a dotted-note beat that divides equally into three is compound.
-When the top number of a compound time signature is 6, 9, or 12, the beat classification tells us it is compound and that there are two, three, or four beats per measure: duple, triple, or quadruple.
+When the top number of a compound time signature is 6, 9, or 12, the beat classification indicates it is compound and that there are two, three, or four beats per measure: duple, triple, or quadruple (Example 5.3.1).

 Example 5.3.
 Meter and beat classification

-Notice that the bottom number of the time signature does not matter when we refer to meter and beat classifications.
+Note that the bottom number of the time signature does not matter when we discuss meter and beat classifications.

 Directions: